 Specialist analyst: Fund Governance and Trustee Conduct, Financial Sector Conduct Authority

-The Financial Sector Conduct Authority (FSCA) in conjunction with the Prudential Authority (PA) published the Joint Standard 2 of 2024, titled “Cybersecurity and Cyber Resilience”, on 16 May 2024.
-The standard – which sets out detailed requirements and principles for sound practices and processes relating to cybersecurity and cyber resilience – applies to various financial institutions, including (but not limited to) banks, insurers, retirement funds and fund administrators, and collective investment scheme managers.
-The panel will explore the unfolding answers to various questions, including: How will this impact retirement fund administrators and, eventually, the underlying members?
-What are some of the common schemes the experts are seeing and how are businesses responding?
+The Financial Sector Conduct Authority (FSCA) in conjunction with the Prudential Authority (PA) published the Joint Standard 2 of 2024, titled "Cybersecurity and Cyber Resilience", on 16 May 2024.
+The Standard – which sets out detailed requirements and principles for sound practices and processes relating to cybersecurity and cyber resilience – applies to various financial institutions, including (but not limited to) banks, insurers, retirement funds and fund administrators, and collective investment scheme managers.
+The panel explored the unfolding answers to various questions, including: How will this impact retirement fund administrators and, eventually, the underlying members?
+What are some of the common schemes identified by the experts have seen, and how have businesses responded?
 And what should retirement savers do to protect themselves?

 Head: Information Technology, Allan Gray